 Treating compensations not the cause of your pain

-Over the past 15 years I’ve not stayed with one way of working, as each client who works with me teaches me something about their pain journey with medical chronic pain specialists in addition to physiotherapists, chiropractors.
+Over the past 20 years I’ve discovered many different and unique ways of working, as each client I meet teaches me something about their pain journey with medical chronic pain specialists in addition to physiotherapists, chiropractors and more.
 At times clients have used natural remedies or natural remedies such as massage or they tried herbal medicines.
 All of these treatments and experiences have to some extent brought you to my webpage as you are still looking for a way to reduce your pain.

 Pain treatment viewed through a "Wide Angle Lens"

 What I offer you is very much a generalist point of view.
 Yes, I have for many years specialised in treating chronic pain but my viewpoint, my lens is very wide from the natural therapies mentioned above to doing online study at Edinburgh University, and presently at Otago University studying pain management.
 This study of the medical methodology and philosophy helps me understand the pain journey that clients or patients have in the proceeding months or years before I meet them.

 Introducing - CARE for those with chronic pain

 I'd like to give you some background information before I fully explain my care principles.

 Chronic pain is unlike other types of illness or disease such as high blood pressure, cardiovascular disease, metabolic syndrome or diabetes that are present in our bodies.
 We have been diagnosed, measurements and blood tests have been taken, however often symptoms don't impact us every day, don't generally cause us to lose our jobs or have difficulty carrying out our daily employment or challenges looking after our family.